 \subsubsection{Attribute Extraction Pipeline}

-\textbf{Main character identification.} We first need to know what characters are present in each sample.
-Specifically, we provide an MLLM with both the image and the caption to detect main characters.
-We then apply sample filtering to retain only instances containing more than four main characters, ensuring as many high-quality features as possible in the final prompt (see Figure \ref{fig:dataset_construct} \ding{172}).
+\textbf{Main character identification.} Initially, we provide an MLLM with both the image and the caption to identify the characters present within each sample.
+We then apply filtering to retain only instances containing more than four main characters, ensuring as many high-quality features as possible in the final prompt (see Figure \ref{fig:dataset_construct} \ding{172}).

-\textbf{Character localization.} For character localization, we generate two bounding box proposals using an MLLM and the open-set detector YOLOE-11L \citep{yoloe}.
+\textbf{Character localization.} To localize a character, we generate two bounding box proposals using an MLLM and an open-set detector called YOLOE-11L \citep{yoloe}.
 We then validate these proposals through a two-stage process.
 First, if the boxes have an Intersection over Union (IoU) of at least 0.7, we select the larger one.
-Otherwise, we employ BLIP \citep{blip} to score each cropped box against the character's name; we then retain the higher-scoring box unless both scores fall below 0.4 (see Figure \ref{fig:dataset_construct} \ding{173}).
+Otherwise, we employ BLIP \citep{blip} to score each candidate area against the character's name and then retain the higher-scoring box unless both scores fall below 0.4 (see Figure \ref{fig:dataset_construct} \ding{173}).
 Finally, the validated bounding boxes are converted into structured spatial descriptions using the nine-region partitioning scheme detailed in Appendix \ref{appendix_sec_spatial_partitioning}.

 \textbf{Character attribute extraction.} For character attributes, we implement a hierarchical pipeline.
 First, an LLM performs text-based extraction by classifying characters (object, animal, person, other) and using category-specific prompts to derive attributes from captions (e.g., material for objects, clothing for persons).
 Subsequently, a multimodal refinement stage enhances attribute completeness and simulate detail overload.
-For characters with valid bounding box information, we crop corresponding sub-images and ask an MLLM to supplement the text-derived attribute lists with visually-grounded features (see Figure \ref{fig:dataset_construct} \ding{174}).
+For characters with location information, we crop corresponding sub-images and ask an MLLM to supplement the text-derived attribute lists with visually-grounded features.
+Finally, we use the MLLM to discard mismatched attributes (see Figure \ref{fig:dataset_construct} \ding{174}).

-\textbf{Scene attribute extraction.} For scene attributes, we employ an MLLM to jointly analyze the source image and the caption for each sample, identifying its background composition, lighting conditions, and stylistic elements (see Figure \ref{fig:dataset_construct} \ding{175}).
+\textbf{Scene attribute extraction.} For scene attributes, we employ an MLLM to jointly analyze the source image and the caption, identifying its background composition, lighting conditions, and stylistic elements (see Figure \ref{fig:dataset_construct} \ding{175}).